Category Archives: MTA Tour Bus Accident

 Proving Negligence in an MTA Bus Accident

-Handling MTA injury claims can be daunting, but an experienced NYC personal injury lawyer can navigate the process and fight for the compensation you deserve.
+Handling MTA injury claims can feel overwhelming, especially when you’re facing a large public authority and complex legal procedures.
+An experienced NYC bus accident lawyer can help you navigate the process, protect your rights, and fight for the compensation you deserve.

-At The Law Office of Jeffrey K. Kestenbaum, we’ve helped numerous clients successfully pursue MTA injury claims and recover damages for medical expenses, lost wages, and pain and suffering.
-We’ll work tirelessly to build your case, collect evidence, and hold the MTA and any other liable parties accountable.
+At The Law Office of Jeffrey K. Kestenbaum, we have successfully represented many clients injured in MTA accidents.
+We fight tirelessly to recover damages for medical expenses, lost income, and pain and suffering.
+Our legal team knows how to build strong cases against the MTA and any other negligent parties involved.

-Don’t let the complexity of MTA injury claims or the power of large organizations deter you.
-Call us at 718-237-5586 or contact us online to schedule a free consultation.
-We’re here to protect your rights and help you move forward after a public transit accident.
+Don’t let the complexity of an MTA injury claim or the size of the organization discourage you from seeking justice.
+Contact us today at 718-237-5586 or reach out online to schedule a free consultation.
+We are here to help you move forward after your bus accident with the support, experience, and advocacy you need.

 Bus driving down a road